 Although appendicitis can occur at any age, its early detection is crucial to avoid rupture and life-threatening infection.

 The initial presentation of appendicitis is often tricky because it mimics other digestive issues.
-Pay close attention if you experience this classic progression:
+Pay close attention if you experience this classic progression and other early signs and symptoms of appendicitis in adults:

 Early appendicitis often begins as a dull pain near the belly button that gradually shifts to the lower right abdomen.
-The discomfort typically intensifies over several hours and becomes more localized.
+The discomfort typically intensifies over several hours and may develop into a sharp pain in the stomach that becomes more localized.

 A sudden loss of appetite is a common early symptom.
 Unlike minor stomach issues, this isn’t due to overeating or stress, your body is reacting to inflammation.